JeffKersting/blockTracker/README.md

 ### Testing

 This application uses the Cypress test suite for end-to-end testing.
-If you would like to run these tests in terminal, run the command `npx cypress run`.
-To view these tests in action, run the command `npx cypress open` and select the test file you would like to run.
+To run these tests, run the command `npx cypress open` and select the test file you would like to run.

 ### Technologies Used